jacione/lauepy/README.md

 python lauepy/scripts/gui.py
 ```
 Each tab on the application window has a list of parameters which are linked to a configuration file.
 When the app is first opened, it loads an example configuration from `lauepy/config_example/config.yml`.
 Whenever any of the parameters is edited, the buttons to run the software are disabled until you either save or revert your changes.

+The following sections describe the parameters on each tab of the application.
+Additional descriptions can be found in the application by hovering the mouse over the parameter name.

 ### General Parameters
 The `General` tab defines the experiment.
 Editing any of the first four parameters (and saving) will prompt LauePy to create a new working directory containing your `config.yml` file.
 The working directory structure was defined based on the conventions used at APS beamline 34-ID-C: